Feel Good Now… and for the long run*

 Services

-Free Consult
+Free consult

-Let's connect for 30 minutes on a phone or video call so I can learn more about your health and longevity goals!
-I will also share my coaching philosophy to ensure it's a good fit.
+Let's connect for 30 minutes or less on a phone or video call so I can learn more about your health and longevity goals!

 A deserted road in a snowy landscape with mountains in the background and cloudy sky overhead.

-Longevity Coaching
+Health & Longevity Coaching

-I will review your questionnaire to prepare my initial thoughts and plan for you, which we will then discuss in ONE 60-min video call.
-After the session, I will send you a recap and a personalized Performance Plan, which will include recommendations for your sleep, nutrition, movement, and ways to track and improve your metabolic health.
-I will also check-in with you once a week via email, for four weeks, to check your progress.
+After the session, I will send you a recap and a personalized Performance Plan, which will include recommendations for your sleep, nutrition, movement, and ways to track and improve your health to feel better now and for the long run.

-Longevity Coaching
+Running Coaching

 What people are saying